facebook/react/docs/docs/tutorial.md

 We'll use jQuery to help make an asynchronous request to the server.

 Note: because this is becoming an AJAX application you'll need to develop your app using a web server rather than as a file sitting on your file system.
-The easiest way to do this is to run `python -m SimpleHTTPServer` in your application's directory.
+The easiest way to do this is to run `python -m SimpleHTTPServer` in your application's directory which runs a basic HTTP server responding to GET requests of files.

 ```javascript{6-17}
 // tutorial13.js